Chevrotain/chevrotain/packages/website/docs/guide/concrete_syntax_tree.md

 ## Traversing

-So we now know how to create a CST and it's internal structure.
+So, we now know how to create a CST, and it's internal structure.
 But how do we traverse this structure and perform semantic actions?
 Some examples for such semantic actions: